mitre/fhir-exercises/Exercise_4/docs/index.md

 ### Part 2: USCDI and Associated Terminology

-**Background:** Knowing the origin of the data that researchers have to work with is the first step to understanding how to eventually access and utilize it.
+**Background:** Understanding the origin of the EHR data that researchers can work with is the first step to understanding how to eventually access and utilize it.
 A next step is understanding the technical standards that enable remote access and interoperability.

-**Learning Objective:** Researchers understand the concept of health data interoperability and USCDI.
+**Learning Objective:** o introduce NIH Program Officers and Researchers to the concept of health data exchange and interoperability, and an understanding of the core interoperable standard United States Core Data for Interoperability (USCDI).

 **Components:**